letamin/D3---World-population-vertical-bar-chart-/README.md

-# D3---Temperature
+# D3---Top 15 contries with highest population
-Example for D3 - Temperature
+Example for D3 - Top 15 contries with highest population